Local rigidity of weak or no hyperbolicity algebraic actions: Preliminaries on unitary representation theory

 \subsection{Useful results}

 We review several important results which will serve as ready references later.
 Suppose $G$ denotes a semisimple Lie group of non-compact type with finite center and $\Gamma$ is an irreducible lattice of $G$.
-The following result is quoted from \cite{Mieczkowski1}, which is derived from \cite{Clozel}, \cite{Kleinbock1} and \cite{Shalom}. \begin{theorem} Suppose $G=P_1\times \cdots\times P_k$ where $P_i$, $1\leq i\leq k$ is a simple factor of $G$.
-Then the restriction of $L_0^2(G/\Gamma)$, the subspace of $L^2(G/\Gamma)$ orthogonal to constants, to each $P_i$, $1\leq i\leq k$ has a spectral gap (outside a fixed neighborhood of the trivial representation of $P_i$ in the Fell topology). \end{theorem} The next result provides global estimates for the solution of the extended regular representations, see \cite{W5}. \begin{theorem} Suppose $v\in \mathfrak{G}^1$ is nilpotent.
-If $\Gamma$ is a cocompact irreducible lattice and $\mathcal{H}=L^2_0(G/\Gamma)$, then there are constants $\lambda, \lambda_1>0$ dependent only on $G$ and $\Gamma$ such that if $f\in \mathfrak{G}(\mathcal{H})^s$, $s\geq \lambda_1$ satisfies the cohomological equation $(v+\text{ad}_v)f=g$, then
+The following result is quoted from \cite{mieczkowski2007first}, which is derived from \cite{Clozel}, \cite{Kleinbock1} and \cite{Shalom}. \begin{theorem} Suppose $G=P_1\times \cdots\times P_k$ where $P_i$, $1\leq i\leq k$ is a simple factor of $G$.
+Then the restriction of $L_0^2(G/\Gamma)$, the subspace of $L^2(G/\Gamma)$ orthogonal to constants, to each $P_i$, $1\leq i\leq k$ has a spectral gap (outside a fixed neighborhood of the trivial representation of $P_i$ in the Fell topology). \end{theorem} The next result provides global estimates for the solution of the extended regular representations.
+We leave the proof of Theorem \ref{th:2} to Appendix \ref{sec:12}. \begin{theorem} Suppose $v\in \mathfrak{G}^1$ is nilpotent.
+Suppose $\Gamma$ is a cocompact irreducible lattice and $\mathcal{H}=L^2_0(G/\Gamma)$.
+Then there are constants $\lambda, \lambda_1>0$ dependent only on $G$ and $\Gamma$ such that if $\mathfrak{u},\omega\in \mathfrak{G}(\mathcal{H})^\infty$ satisfy the cohomological equation